Join live or receive a link to the recording and earn a CE certificate

 Tuesday, December 12, 2017 @ 1:00 pm - 2:00 pm EST

-Plan for your class to tune in for a live interview (or watch the on-demand recording) with Medal of Honor Recipient Gary B. Beikirch.
+Plan for your class to watch the on-demand recording with Medal of Honor Recipient Gary B. Beikirch.
 As a medical aidman, Sgt.
 Beikirch distinguished himself during the defense of Camp Dak Seang in Vietnam.

 Medal of Honor Recipient Gary B. Beikirch Citation